This is how the cover art of Dungeon Master (1987) was made26 september, 2013 av: Jimmy Wilhelmsson

 And you have to admit that it still looks like it did in Darrow’s mind, 26 years ago.

 Spelpappan ("gaming dad" in Swedish) is a Swedish retro blog run by me, Jimmy Wilhelmsson, with experience in Commodore and computer games since the mid-eighties.

 For other articles in English click here.

-Did you know that I am writing a book on Commodore 64 and the generation that grew up with the first social computer the world had ever seen?
+Did you know that I have written a book on Commodore 64 and the generation that grew up with the first social computer the world had ever seen?

-Register here to get notified when it is available.
+Register here to get notified when it is available in English.

 Dessa söktermer har folk exempelvis använt för att hitta denna sida:

 - drew struzan indiana jones posters

 - who did the painting in the dungeon in pr

 - how was maded the cover arts 80s